purijatin/njexl_wiki/02---Standard-Types-:-Type-Theory.md

 # Theory of Types

 What the design of jexl did - is type compression.
-By that what we really mean is - it finds the minimal container type of an object while computing stuff.
+By that what we really mean is - it finds the minimal container type of an object while computing stuffs like arguments passed to a function :

     njexl>a = list(0,1,2)
     =>[0, 1, 2]